iitrabhi/fenics-workshop/mkdocs/docs/2_notebooks/day-4/exercises/2_comparison.md

+The accompanying Jupyter notebook can be obtained here [2_comparison](../../../../../src/day-4/exercises/2_comparison.ipynb)

 ## Comparing linear elastic to hyper-elastic response

 In this exercise you have to compare the load-displacement response of linear elastic and hyperelastic models under the same loading condition.